-This chapter describes equipment that can be used to bolster your fishing skills, or help you fish.
-In this chapter:
+This chapter describes all of the fishing equipment that can be used to increase your fishing skills in Classic World of Warcraft.

 “Dwarves aren’t known for their subtlety.” – Inscription on the “Dwarven Fishing Pole”… a gun